 Any signs of an overdose should be treated as a medical emergency, and 9-1-1 should be contacted immediately.
 Large amounts of diazepam can be dangerous and may cause serious consequences like brain damage and permanent disability.

 As a benzodiazepine, Valium can be addictive.
-Snorting Valium, which is suggestive of abuse, can accelerate the process of developing addiction and dependence.
+Snorting Valium, which is suggestive of use, can accelerate the process of developing addiction and dependence.
 Once a person begins to snort more and more Valium, they’ll likely build a tolerance, which means they’ll need more of the drug to achieve the desired high.

 Dependence occurs when a person requires Valium to avoid feeling sick.
 Because the brain and body have become used to having diazepam in the system, removing it causes the body to go through a period of adjustment that produces uncomfortable symptoms called withdrawal.